 If you train in the morning there are modifications in the book Kiefer put out and he breaks down exactly how to do it.

 Overall my thoughts, it’s a fun program to follow that allows you to eat some of the foods you love on a more regular basis.
 It also allows you to eat with friends and family enjoying pizza and ice cream from time to time.
 Similar to how IIFYM allows this and Intermittent Fasting if you plan out your eating schedule right.

-It’s not for everybody, but if you enjoy eating bigger meals late in the evening you can certainly give this program a try without doing body any damage.
+It’s not for everybody, but if you enjoy eating bigger meals late in the evening you can certainly give this program a try without doing the body any damage.
 It’s more of a personal eating style preference and pending on your body type and macro goals you can either get ripped or gain mass back-loading.

 It’s by no means a miracle eating style, but it’s another option to try for late night big meal eaters out there.
-Like any nutrition program your micronutrients are vitally important so eating your greens like your Mom taught you still matters!
+Like any nutrition program, your micronutrients are vitally important so eating your greens like your Mom taught you still matters!

-For me personally I have been intermittent fasting for years and often backload my carbs post workout as I find it fits my lifestyle best.
-I don’t however eat a ton of high glycemic, processed, or sugar packed foods.
+For me personally, I have been intermittent fasting for years and often backload my carbs post workout as I find it fits my lifestyle best.
+I don’t, however, eat a ton of high glycemic, processed, or sugar-packed foods.
 I enjoy eating natural, real, whole foods but that’s just how I roll.
 So be it cupcakes or sweet potatoes you can give carb back-loading a try and see for yourself how it works.